AAJ Statement on the Fair Pay and Safe Workplaces Executive Order

 - Because corporations with workplace violations are more likely to encounter performance problems, today’s action will also improve the efficiency of federal contracting and result in savings to American taxpayers.

-As the world's largest trial bar, the American Association for Justice (formerly known as the Association of Trial Lawyers of America) works to make sure people have a fair chance to receive justice through the legal system when they are injured by the negligence or misconduct of others—even when it means taking on the most powerful corporations.
-Visit http://www.justice.org/newsroom.
+The American Association for Justice works to preserve the constitutional right to trial by jury and to make sure people have a fair chance to receive justice through the legal system when they are injured by the negligence or misconduct of others—even when it means taking on the most powerful corporations.
+Visit http://www.justice.org.